forseti-security/forseti-security/_docs/_latest/configure/real-time-enforcer/opa-engine.md

 The [Open Policy Agent (OPA)](https://www.openpolicyagent.org/docs/) engine evaluates policy against resources using an OPA server.
 Policies need to be namespaced properly for the OPA Engine to locate them, and evaluate policy properly.

-Note: This won't work in cases where policy enforcement is more complicated than minor edits to the body of the resource.
 All remediation is implemented in OPA's policy language, Rego.

+OPA policies are pulled from Cloud Storage and loaded into OPA when the `forseti-enforcer` VM boots.

+## For Developers

-The policies should be namespaced as `<resource.type()>.policy.<policy_name>`.
+OPA policies should be namespaced as `<resource.type()>.policy.<policy_name>`.

 For example, the `gcp.GcpSqlInstance` resource has a type of `gcp.sqladmin.instances`, so a policy requiring backups to be enabled might be namespaced `gcp.sqladmin.instances.policy.backups`.